shabados/database/CONTRIBUTING.md

 ## Getting Started

-You'll need Git + Node.js installed on your machine.
-We recommend using [mise](https://mise.jdx.dev/) to manage node.js versions.
-Don't forget to install the dependencies by running `npm install`.
+You'll need Git + Bun installed on your machine.
+We recommend using [mise](https://mise.jdx.dev/) to manage Bun versions.
+Don't forget to install the dependencies by running `bun install`.

 > [!TIP]
 > If you're using VS Code + forks, you can install the recommended extensions for a better DX.

 ## Linting + Formatting

 We use Biome for linting + formatting.
-You can run `npm run lint` to check for linting errors.
-If you'd like to fix linting errors automatically, you can run `npm run format` to format the code.
+You can run `bun run lint` to check for linting errors.
+If you'd like to fix linting errors automatically, you can run `bun run format` to format the code.

 > [!TIP]
 > Using VS Code, you can use the Biome extension to get linting + formatting suggestions.
 This is included in the recommended extensions.